-Generally, the returned list isn't sorted in any particular order.
+Generally, the returned list is not sorted in any particular order.
 Some lease database backends may sort leases in ascending order of addresses, but the controlling client must not rely on this behavior.
-In case of highly distributed databases, such as Cassandra, ordering may be inefficient or even impossible.
+In cases of highly distributed databases, such as Cassandra, ordering may be inefficient or even impossible.

-The count parameter contains a number of returned leases on the page.
+The count parameter contains the number of returned leases on the page.

-In order to fetch next page the client must use the last address of the current page as an input to the next lease4-get-page or lease6-get-page command call.
-In this example it is going to be:
+To fetch the next page, the client must use the last address of the current page as an input to the next lease4-get-page or lease6-get-page command call.
+In this example it is: